CATARACT:

 YAG LASER IRIDOTOMY:

 A laser iridotomy is sometimes needed to treat or prevent the development of angle closure glaucoma.
-This is a relatively quick procedure which is done in the rooms.
+The laser treatment is usually brief, and most patients experience minimal discomfort.
 Your doctor may elect to treat one or both eyes on the same day.
-The laser is quick and relatively painless.
-The vision may be quite blurred after the laser and you might be given eyedrops to settle the inflammation down following the laser.
+The procedure is performed in our rooms.
+The appointment is usually brief, and most patients are able to return home the same day.
+Vision often improves in the days following the procedure, however recovery time varies between individuals.

 ARGON LASER RETINOPEXY: